Ultimate Fixed Home Loan (New Customers) (NSW, ACT & QLD only) 2 Years

 Compare and review home loans with similar features

 Since 1945, Greater Bank has been helping Australians build better financial futures.
 As a member-owned and member-run mutual bank, all profits are reinvested into the business, which means Greater Bank customers can enjoy better value products and services.

 Greater Bank’s roots are firmly planted in community, with a percentage of profits put towards supporting each branch’s local community.

 With over 250,000 customers and more than 700 staff, Greater Bank makes customer support a priority.
 Greater Bank has won numerous awards including the Building Society of the Year, Asia-Pacific Banking & Finance Building Society of the Year and Smart Investor Blue Ribbon Awards Building Society of the Year.

-Note: only available to customers in NSW, ACT and QLD.
+Note: Greater Bank home loans are only available for properties in NSW, ACT and QLD.

 Real Time RatingsTM looks at your individual home loan requirements and uses this information to rank every applicable home loan in our database out of five.

 This score is based on two main factors – cost and flexibility.

 Cost is calculated by looking at the interest rates and fees over the first five years of the loan.